Living in harmony with

 Snakes’ body temperature varies with the environment.
 Consequently, we find them in cool shaded areas during the heat of the day and on warm rocks when the temperature drops.
 Their diet consists predominantly of rodents, insects and worms.
 They in turn are prey to eagles, hawks, owls and humans.
 Next time you encounter a snake in your garden, back away and let them carry on their ecologically important job of keeping our rodent population under control.

-Common Amphibians and Reptiles in Castle Pines Village
+Common Amphibians and Reptiles in The Village at Castle Pines

 - Tiger Salamander